Colton-Bassett/reactpokedex/README.md

 - data display of firebase is awesome.
 I really like looking at the console.
 UI is good

 - i can't do a drop table on firebase firestore collection.
 I have to fetch all documents and then delete each one in batches

+CSS MODULES

+- Having to make a new css file for every component was a chore.
+I even had some components share stylesheets cause I got kinda tired of it.

+- Formatting css stylesheets to be consistent with others in the project was annoying.
+I spent a nontrivial time just organizing syntax.

+- Taking styles completely out of the tsx made components look cleaner and easier to read at a glance.

+- Dedicated style files meant more fine control for certain things that are a pain in Tailwind.

+- I got really tired of swapping between css files and tsx files and hunting down style sheets, etc. There are just many many style sheets...